BarBariansAccount/brothers-barbershop-website/barber-website/README.txt

 cd into backend folder and run the following commands:

-1-npm init
-2-npm install express
-3-npm install express
+1-npm install express
-4-npm install --save pg pg-hstore
+2-npm install --save pg pg-hstore
-5-npm i -D nodemon
+3-npm i -D nodemon
-6- then do -->  npm start
+4- then do -->  npm start